nullbitsco/docs/nibble/build_guide_en.md

 ![](https://github.com/nullbitsco/docs/raw/main/nibble/build_guide_img/image036.jpg)

-## 1. Solder switches or hot-swap sockets
+## 15. Solder switches or hot-swap sockets

 ⚠️ **Stop!** If you are building with a switch plate, make sure that you have installed and tightened the mounting hardware ( **Step 2.11** ) and installed the stabilizers ( **Step 2.12** ) before continuing!
 Once the switches are installed on the plate, access to the items below is difficult.

 Make sure each switch pin has enough solder to form a nice solid joint.

-## 1. Slide the acrylic spacer onto the standoffs
+## 16. Slide the acrylic spacer onto the standoffs

 Make sure the acrylic spacer sits flat against the PCB plate.
 Check for interreferences due to leads or solder joints.
 Trim if needed.

 ![](https://github.com/nullbitsco/docs/raw/main/nibble/build_guide_img/image037.jpg)

-## 1. Fasten the bottom with M2x3 screws
+## 17. Fasten the bottom with M2x3 screws

 Place the bottom PCB plate on top of the acrylic spacer.
 In the same locations where the 13 standoffs were installed, fasten with 13 M2x3 screws. **Do not overtighten!**

 ![](https://github.com/nullbitsco/docs/raw/main/nibble/build_guide_img/image038.jpg)

-## 1. Fasten M2x10 standoffs from bottom using M2x10 screws
+## 18. Fasten M2x10 standoffs from bottom using M2x10 screws

 Fasten using 2 M2x10 screws.
 Use pliers to hold the standoff steady while tightening the screw.

 ![](https://github.com/nullbitsco/docs/raw/main/nibble/build_guide_img/image039.jpg)

-## 1. Attach the top guard using M2x6 screws
+## 19. Attach the top guard using M2x6 screws

 Fasten using 2 M2x6 screws.
 Don&#39;t overtighten these, as it can crack the top guard.

 ![](https://github.com/nullbitsco/docs/raw/main/nibble/build_guide_img/image040.jpg)

-## 1. Flash firmware using QMK toolbox
+## 20. Flash firmware using QMK toolbox

 Download either a precompiled binary (only if using a Pro Micro or BIT-C) or the QMK source files from [GitHub](https://github.com/nullbitsco/nibble).
 Using [QMK Toolbox](https://qmk.fm/toolbox/), flash the firmware onto the keyboard.
+For more information, follow the [Firmware flashing guide](https://github.com/nullbitsco/docs/blob/main/firmware/firmware_flashing.md)

-## 1. Enjoy!
+## 21. Enjoy!

 ![](https://github.com/nullbitsco/docs/raw/main/nibble/build_guide_img/image041.jpg)

-# <a name="troubleshooting"></a> 1.
+# <a name="troubleshooting"></a> 3.
 Troubleshooting

 **None of the keys are working**